What Does a 3-1-2 NPK Ratio Mean?

 Is 9-3-6 the same as a 3-1-2 fertilizer?
 Yes.
 9-3-6 simplifies to a 3-1-2 ratio (divide each number by 3).
 Any fertilizer grade that reduces to 3-1-2, including 12-4-8 and 18-6-12, delivers nutrients in the same proportional balance, just at different concentrations.

 What plants benefit from a 3-1-2 ratio fertilizer?
-Foliage houseplants, citrus, fruit trees, and other actively growing plants that need strong nitrogen for leaf and canopy growth, with moderate phosphorus and potassium to support overall health and fruiting.
+Foliage houseplants, citrus, fruit trees, vegetables, and other actively growing plants that need strong nitrogen for leaf and canopy growth, with moderate phosphorus and potassium to support overall health and fruiting.

 Is a higher NPK number always stronger?
 Yes, within the same ratio.
 A 12-4-8 fertilizer is more concentrated than a 9-3-6 at the same 3-1-2 ratio, meaning you'd use less product (or more dilution) to deliver an equivalent amount of nutrients.